sylvaticus/DICEModel.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://sylvaticus.github.io/DICEModel.jl/stable)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://sylvaticus.github.io/DICEModel.jl/dev)

-**This program and output is not the original Barrage/Nordhaus version, which is currently only [available in GAMS](https://bit.ly/3TwJ5nO).**
+**This program and output is not the original Barrage/Nordhaus version, which is currently only [available in GAMS](https://bit.ly/3TwJ5nO).
+Further, the RICE implementation here uses exogenous welfare weighths, default to equal ones, not to the Nagishi ones.**

 While `DICEModel.jl` is _implemented_ in Julia it can easily be used in Python or R using the [`JuliaCall` (Python)](https://github.com/JuliaPy/PythonCall.jl) and [`JuliaCall` (R)](https://cran.r-project.org/web/packages/JuliaCall/index.html) packages respectively.